matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

 }
 ```

-This builds on MSC #3077, which describes streams in `m.call.*` events via a `sdp_stream_metadata` field, but providing the full set of information needed for all devices in the room to know what streams are available in the group call without having to independently discover them from the SFU.
+This builds on MSC #3077, which describes streams in `m.call.*` events via a `sdp_stream_metadata` field, but providing the full set of information needed for all devices in the room to know what feeds are available in the group call without having to independently discover them from the SFU.

-It's acceptable to advertise rigid formats here rather than dynamically negotiating resolution, bitrate etc, as in a group call we should just pick plausible desirable formats rather than try to please everyone.

-If a device loses connectivity, it is not particularly problematic that the membership data will be stale: all that will happen is that calls to the disconnected device will fail due to media or data-channel keepalive timeouts, and then subsequent attempts to call that device will fail.
-Therefore (unlike the earlier demos) we don't need to spot timeouts by constantly re-posting the state event.
+** TODO: Add tracks field **
+** TODO: Add bitrate/format fields **

+Clients should do their best to ensure that calls in `m.call.member` state are removed when the member leaves the call.
+However, there will be cases where the device loses network connectivity, power, the application is forced closed, or it crashes.
+If the `m.call.member` state has stale device data the call setup will fail.
+Clients should re-attempt invites up to 3 times before giving up on calling a member.

 ### Call setup

 Call setup then uses the normal `m.call.*` events, except they are sent over to-device messages to the relevant devices (encrypted via Olm).
 This means:

- * When initiating a 1:1 call, the `m.call.invite` is sent to `*` devices of the intended target user.
+ * When initiating a 1:1 call, the `m.call.invite` is sent to the devices listed in `m.call.member` event's `m.devices` array using the `device_id` field.
-     * Once the user answers the call from the device, the sender should rescind the other pending to-device messages, ensuring that other devices don't get spammed about long-obsolete 1:1 calls.
-XXX: We will need a way to rescind pending to-device msgs.
-     * Subsequent candidates and other events are sent only to the device who answered.
-     * XXX: do we still need MSC2746's `party_id` and `m.call.select_answer`?
- * We will need to include the `m.call_id` and room_id so that peers can map the call to the right room.
+ * `m.call.*` events sent via to-device messages should also include the following properties in their content:
+   * `conf_id` - The group call id listed in `m.call`
+   * `dest_session_id` - The recipient's session id.
+Incoming messages with a `dest_session_id` that doesn't match your current session id should be discarded.
+ * In addition to the fields above `m.call.invite` events sent via to-device messages should include the following properties  :
+   * `device_id` - The message sender's device id.
+Used by the opponent member to send response to-device signalling messages even if the `m.call.member` event has not been received yet.
+   * `sender_session_id` - Like the `device_id` the `sender_session_id` is used by the opponent member to filter out messages unrelated to the sender's session even if the `m.call.member` event has not been received yet.
- * However, especially for 1:1 calls, we might want to let the to-device messages flow and cause the client to ring even before the `m.call` event propagates, to minimise latency.
+ * For 1:1 calls, we might want to let the to-device messages flow and cause the client to ring even before the `m.call` event propagates, to minimise latency.
 Therefore we'll need to include an `m.intent` on the `m.call.invite` too.
  * When initiating a group call, we need to decide which devices to actually talk to.
      * If the client has no SFU configured, we try to use the `m.foci` in the `m.call` event.
          * If there are multiple `m.foci`, we select the closest one based on latency, e.g. by trying to connect to all of them simultaneously and discarding all but the first call to answer.